awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 If a null string is specified for a fixed\-width unload and the width of an output column is less than the width of the null string, the following behavior occurs:
 + An empty field is output for non\-character columns
 + An error is reported for character columns
+Unlike other data types where a user\-defined string represents a null value, Amazon Redshift exports the SUPER data columns using the JSON format and represents it as null as determined by the JSON format\.
+As a result, SUPER data columns ignore the NULL \[AS\] option used in UNLOAD commands\.

 ESCAPE
 For CHAR and VARCHAR columns in delimited unload files, an escape character \(`\`\) is placed before every occurrence of the following characters: